Knight-errant: History

-The character of the wandering knight existed in romantic literature as it developed during the late 12th century.
+In medieval Europe, knight-errantry existed in fictional works from this time, that often were presented as non-fiction.
+The character type of the wandering knight existed in romantic literature as it developed during the late 12th century.
 However, the term "knight-errant" was to come later; its first extant usage occurs in the 14th-century poem Sir Gawain and the Green Knight.
-Knight-errantry tales remained popular with courtly audiences throughout the Late Middle Ages.
-They were written in Middle French, Middle English, and Middle German.